run-ai/docs/docs/admin/integration/kubevirt.md

 ## Limitations

-Dedicate specific Nodes within the cluster to be used for VMs and not containers - following the [guide](https://kubevirt.io/user-guide/operations/installation/#restricting-kubevirt-components-node-placement){target=_blank}.
+Each node in the cluster will be able to support either VMs or containers - not combined.
-Specifically, restrict both `virt-controller` and `virt-handler` pods to only run on the nodes you want to be used for VMs.

 GPU fractions are not supported.